Vitamin D Supplementation and Cardiovascular Disease Risks in More Than 83 000 Individuals in 21 Randomized Clinical Trials: A Meta-analysis

 The study was supported by BASF, Pronova BioPharma, and Pharmavite.

-The mean age, gender and implicitly medicalized demographic of the test subjects practically guarantees that many of them are already on D supplementation for osteoporosis.
+The mean age, gender and implicitly medicalized demographic of the test subjects practically guarantees that many of them are already on D supplementation for treatment or prevention of osteoporosis.
 There goes your random selection.
 If the null hypothesis is that D has no effect on CV events, this a poor choice of subjects.

 I note that nowhere in the PR blurbs or the abstract did they bother to mention the actual dosages of D used in the 21 studies, despite other impressive sounding numbers like relative risks and confidence intervals.
 This crucial omission renders the PR completely meaningless.
 If history is any guide, the average dose is probably somewhere between 1000 and 4000 IU, hardly comparable to the dose of sunlight experienced by humans during 99+% of our evolutionary history.
 This is incomplete science masquerading as a definitive statement, asking an irrelevant question for an obvious purpose (follow the money), but pending further information it’s hard to know just how irrelevant this study actually is.
 Unfortunately I don’t have access to the full text. https://jamanetwork.com/journals/jamacardiology/article-abstract/2735646